Great Barrier Reef Arena

-The Great Barrier Reef Arena (also known as the Ray Mitchell Oval and Harrup Park) is an Australian rules football and cricket ground in the city of Mackay, Queensland, Australia.
+The Great Barrier Reef Arena (also known as the Ray Mitchell Oval and Harrup Park) is an Australian rules football and a cricket ground in the city of Mackay, Queensland, Australia.

 Australian rules football

 On 19 September 2018, the Gold Coast Suns announced a four-year deal with the Mackay Council to play AFL Women's matches at Harrup Park between 2019-2022.

 Domestic cricket matches

 The first recorded match on the ground occurred when Queensland Country XI played against the touring West Indians in 1968, with Rohan Kanhai scoring 206 runs on the 2nd day.
 In 1978, the ground staged a single World Series Cricket "Country Cavaliers" match.

 The ground held its first two List A one day matches in 1988, when Queensland played the touring Pakistanis on 3 and 4 December 1988.

 The first first-class match to be played there came in 1995 when Queensland played against the touring Sri Lankans, with the match ending in a 273 run victory for Queensland, with Michael Kasprowicz taking match figures of 12/95.
 The second first-class game, and first Sheffield Shield game came in 2015 when New South Wales defeated Queensland in a close contest by 3 wickets.
 Queensland opener Matt Renshaw top scored with 170, and New South Wales spinner Will Somerville collected 7 wickets.
 A List A match was played there in October 2011 between Queensland and Tasmania in the 2011/12 Ryobi One Day Cup.
 The ground was then host to a 2016 Quadrangular series between Australia A, India A, South Africa A and Australia's National Performance Squad, being won by India A.

 Brisbane Heat from the Women's Big Bash Cricket League played six home games at Mackay in 2018 and 2019.

 Great Barrier Reef Arena hosted nine WBBL games from 13 November 2021 to 20 November 2021, with six teams competing in two consecutive "festival rounds".